Percylegacy/Percylegacy/README.md

 - 👋 Hi, I’m @Percylegacy
-- 👀 I’m interested in software engineering
+- 👀 I’m interested in programming and web development
-- 🌱 I’m currently learning ... web development
+- 🌱 I’m currently learning ...
+React js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me email:percylegacy85@gmail.com
 - 😄 Pronouns: ...